 Address wind gust management in building design, without the need for additional protective screens, incidental add-ons and landscaping in public spaces.

+Buildings and works with an overall height equal to, or greater than 16 metres:

+Must not cause unsafe wind conditions as specified in Table 4 on public land, publicly accessible areas on private land, private open space and communal open space; and

-Buildings and works with an overall height equal to, or greater than 16 metres must ensure safe wind conditions as specified in Table 4 on public land, publicly accessible areas on private land, private open space and communal open space.
+Should achieve comfortable wind conditions as specified in Table 4 on public land, publicly accessible areas on private land, private open space and communal open space.

-Table 4: Safe wind conditions
+Table 4: Wind effects requirements

-Safe wind conditions
+Comfortable wind conditions

 Hourly mean wind speed or gust equivalent mean speed (3 second gust wind speed divided by 1.85), from all wind directions combined with probability of exceedance less than 20% of the time, equal to or less than: